SFDR Disclosures

 Alignment of Renumeration Policies with Sustainability Investments

 The Regulation requires Financial Market Participants and Financial Advisors to evaluate how to account for their ESG risks in their remuneration policies.
 In aligning the remuneration policy with ESG objectives, it is important to avoid conflicts of interest when business decisions are taken, including in particular in the determination of the staff remuneration policies.
-FTM has always adhered to a policy of awarding fixed salaries and not one that is dependent on the volume, value or type of products sold.
+FTM has always adhered to a policy of awarding salaries that are not dependent on the volume, value or type of products sold.
 FTM has no intention to deviate from this policy which ensures that there is absolutely no incentive to take uncalled for risk-taking, including those in respect of sustainability risks or those issued by any particular issuer.